Full course description

 Course Type: Massive Open Online Course - MOOC

 Course Level: Beginner

 Endorsement Category: Digital Citizenship

 Massive Open Online Course (MOOC)

-These courses are open entry/exit with no enrollment cap.
-All coursework and assignments can be completed at the participants own pace.
+These courses are open-entry/exit with no enrollment cap.
+All coursework and assignments can be completed at the participant's own pace.
 There is very limited instructor interaction.
 This course must be completed by 12/31/2021.

-Due to the large number of participants in these courses grading is done on a monthly rotation, usually on the first Monday of each month.
+Due to a large number of participants in these courses grading is done on a monthly rotation, usually on the first Monday of each month.
 It can take an additional week to process the grade through SUU or USBE.
 Please understand these expectations before registering for this course.

 Expected Learning Outcomes